llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 The `kubelet` runs on each node and, if it needs to create a pod on that node, why would it need to communicate with the CRI service over TCP?

-Go (the _lingua franca_ of cloud-native development, including Kubernetes) has a builtin [`plugin`](https://pkg.go.dev/plugin) system but it has some serious drawbacks in terms of maintainability.
+Go, the _lingua franca_ of cloud-native development (including Kubernetes), has a builtin [`plugin`](https://pkg.go.dev/plugin) system but it has some serious drawbacks in terms of maintainability.
 Eli Bendersky gives a good outline of how they work with pros and cons [here](https://eli.thegreenplace.net/2021/plugins-in-go/) that is worth a read.
-Towards the end you'll notice a bias towards RPC-based plugins; this is exactly what the CRI's designers chose as their architecture.
+Towards the end of the article you'll notice a bias towards RPC-based plugins; this is exactly what the CRI's designers chose as their architecture.
 So although the `kubelet` and the CRI service are running on the same node, the gRPC messages can be transported locally via `localhost` (for TCP) or [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) or some other channel available on the host.